 Learn More:

-You can learn more about these options in our book, Alternatives for Arthritis.
+You can learn more about an alternative to grape juice and pectin in our book, Alternatives for Arthritis.
 This information is also available in an online resource, our eGuide to Alternatives for Arthritis.
-Our recent interview with Dr. Beth Jonas, the Reeves Foundation Distinguished Professor of Medicine at the University of North Carolina, covered more conventional treatments, such as prescribed and over-the-counter medications as well as lifestyle approaches to help you manage arthritis.
+Our interview with Dr. Beth Jonas, the Reeves Foundation Distinguished Professor of Medicine at the University of North Carolina, covered more conventional treatments, such as prescribed and over-the-counter medications as well as lifestyle approaches to help you manage arthritis.
 It is Show 1140.